Facebook hack: What to do if you're affected

 Facebook's vice president of product management, Guy Rosen, told reporters Friday that it wasn't clear if hackers were able to gain access to third-party apps that use Facebook login, but couldn't rule it out.

-A wide range of sites use that feature, including payment apps like Venmo.
+A wide range of sites use integration features with Facebook.

+CNN has reached out to a variety of companies that collaborate with Facebook.

+Venmo said in a statement that its collaboration with Facebook only allows users to find their friends on the payment app through an encrypted interface.

 "It's important to say: The attackers could use the account as if they are the account holder," Rosen said.